page top

 This 240-seat hall is designed for art and cultural activities, including exhibition-related events, lectures, concerts, plays, and more.
 It is also available to the public on a rental basis.

-Museum Shop and Cafe (Scheduled to open in November, 2024)
+Museum Shop and Cafe

 The museum shop and cafe are a pleasant space facing the spacious plaza in front of the museum.
 An admission fee is not needed to use them.